Get all of the information you need to start and run a small business.

 Does your New York sole proprietorship or general partnership use a business name that is different from the name of the business owner (sole proprietorship) or the names of the partners (general partnership)?
 If so, you must file a fictitious name certificate with the county clerk in the county where you will do business.

 If you plan on doing business online, you may want to register your business name as a domain name.
 See Choose and Register a Domain Name for more information.
 In addition, to avoid trademark infringement issues, you should do a federal and state trademark check to make sure the name you want to use is not the same as or too similar to a name already in use.
 See How to Do a Trademark Search for more information.

 Tax Registration.
 If you will be selling goods in New York, you must register with the New York Department of Taxation and Finance (DTF) as a sales tax vendor.
-You can file on paper using Form DTF-17.
-If you will have employees in New York, you must register with the New York Department of Labor (DOL) for employer withholding tax.
-You can register online at the DOL’s Employer Registration webpage or on paper using Form NYS-100.
+If you will have employees in New York, you must register with the New York Department of Labor (DOL) for employer withholding tax and unemployment insurance.
+You can register online at the DOL's Employer Registration webpage.

 Regulatory licenses and permits.
 These cover areas such as:

-The New York State License Center lists the various licenses issued by the state, including many related to businesses.
-Click on the Center’s link for the Business section for more information.
-The site also links to the state’s online Business Wizard, where you can enter details about your specific business and automatically generate a list of the licenses and permits you’ll need.
+The New York State Business Express lists the various licenses issued by the state, including many related to businesses.
+The site also links to the state's online Business Wizard, where you can enter details about your specific business and automatically generate a list of the licenses and permits you'll need.
 You may also need to get business licenses at the local level.
-For example, New York City has its own Business Wizard website.

 New York taxes every kind of business.
 See New York State Business Income Tax for more information on state business taxes in New York.